joanrod/paper2figure-dataset/README.md

 └── ...
 ```

-### 2. Build Paper2Fig dataset
+### 2. Construct Paper2Fig dataset
-The last step is to perform heuristic rules to filter images and obtain texts.
+The last step is to apply heuristic rules to filter images and obtain text captions of figures.
 This is done using multiprocessing, and can be executed with:

 ```
-python paper2fig_multiprocessing.py -p [dataset dir]
+python dataset_pipeline/construct_dataset.py -p <dataset dir>
 ```